 Tickets (providing a code to the electronic entry door to the hide)

-Members of the Wassand Wildlife Society have annual or half yearly access to the hide.
+Members of the Wassand Wildlife Society have year round access to the hide.

 Car parking: is available at the Hall.